Music Curriculum

 Additional music teaching

 The government scheme ‘Whole Class Ensemble’ has been adopted at Haydn.
-In this scheme, every child in Year 3 learns a stringed instrument.
-They are taught on a two week rolling programme by staff from the Music Support services.
-The music specialist in school teaches the children on alternate weeks, reinforcing the learning from the previous week.
+In this scheme, every child in Year 4 learns a stringed instrument.
+They are taught on weekly rolling by a member of staff from the Music Support services.
+The music specialist in school supports the learning in these lessons.

 Extra-curricular Music: Opportunities in school